Jelmerro/vimrc/README.md

 # Install

 To install my vimrc and related config, use the `install.sh` script.
-The script has been tested to work on a variety of Linux distributions, and PRs are encouraged to broaden the support for other platforms.
+The install script requires either curl+tar or git for downloading vim packages, but pretty much all dependencies are optional and listed in the paragraphs below.
-The install script will ask you to install system packages manually, but all linters and plugins will be installed by the script to these locations:
+All files will be installed by the script to these locations:

 - `~/.vim/` for all Vim configuration, including the vimrc
 - `~/.config/coc/` for all autocompletion related packages

 Optionally you can append `./install.sh` with 'clean' or 'config-only', which will wipe the existing .vim folder or only install the config, respectively.
+If npm is missing, no CoC packages will be installed and LSP will be unavailable.
+Finally, you can supply 'no-lsp' to skip this step even if npm is installed.

 ## Optional